 Administration.
 In general, the 2022 Plan will be administered by the compensation committee of the board of directors.
-The compensation committee will determine the persons to whom options to purchase shares of common stock, stock appreciation rights ("SARs"), restricted stock units, restricted shares of common stock, performance shares, performance units, incentive bonus awards, other stock-based awards and other cash-based awards may be granted.
+The compensation committee will determine the persons to whom options to purchase shares of common stock, stock appreciation rights ("SARs"), restricted stock units, restricted or unrestricted shares of common stock, performance shares, performance units, incentive bonus awards, other stock-based awards and other cash-based awards may be granted.
 The compensation committee may also establish rules and regulations for the administration of the 2022 Plan and amendments or modifications of outstanding awards.
-The compensation committee may delegate authority to the Chief Executive Officer and other executive officers to grant options and other awards to employees (other than themselves), subject to applicable law and the 2022 Plan.
-No options, stock purchase rights or awards may be made under the 2022 Plan on a fiter the date that is 10 years after the effective date of the 2022 Plan, 2032 (or, the expiration date), but the 2022 Plan will continue thereafter while previously granted options, SARs or other awards remain outstanding.
+The compensation committee may delegate authority to the Chief Executive Officer and other executive officers to grant options and the 2022 Plan.
+No options, stock purchase rights or awards may be made under the 2022 Plan, 2032 (or, the expiration date), but the 2022 Plan.
+No options, stock purchase rights or awards may be made under the 2022 Plan, 2032 (or, the expiration date), but the 2022 Plan will continue thereafter while previously granted options, SARs or other awards remain outstanding.

 Eligibility.
 Persons eligible to receive options, SARs or other awards under the 2022 Plan are those employees, officers, directors, consultants, advisors and other individual service providers of our Company and our subsidiaries who, in the opinion of the compensation committee, are in a position to contribute to our success, or any person who is determined by the compensation committee to be a prospective employee, officer, director, consultant, advisor or other individual service provider of the Company or any subsidiary.
-As of September 1, 2023, the Company and its subsidiaries had a total of seven employees, five consultants, and four non-employee directors.
+As of September 11, 2023, the Company and its subsidiaries had a total of seven employees, five consultants, and four non-employee directors.
 As awards under the 2022 Plan are within the discretion of the compensation committee, we cannot determine how many individuals in each of the categories described above will receive awards.